 Seed selection and soaking

-Start by soaking the seeds in a container with distilled water for 24 hours.
+Start by soaking the seeds in a container with distilled water for 24 hours (if seeds are older, a good practice is to soak in carbonated water enriched with fulvic acid, germination booster, hydrogen peroxide, or gibberellic acid).
 Do not soak longer because the seeds may begin to rot.
 Initially, the seeds will float to the surface but when water penetrates, they sink to the bottom of the container.
 Seeds that fail to sink after 24 hours are unlikely to survive.

 Draining the water